Meunier6969/Data-Structures-C/README.md

 The implentations presented here might slightly differ from what is precisely asked at EFREI.

 ## ⚠️ Warning
 This code is provided for educational purpose only.
-You should not copy anything found here word-for-word, EFREI will find you. \
+You should not copy anything found here word-for-word, EFREI will find you.
-For more information, see [Academic Dishonesty](https://brennan.io/2016/03/29/dishonesty/)

 ## ✅ Implemented
 - Simple Linked List (`int`)